 So with that being said, today I want to share with you my top 5 favorite travel apps that I cannot live without.
 Since I have an iPhone, these are all apps you can find in the Apple Store, but a few or all may be available in the Google Play store for you Android users out there.

 It’s my goal to visit as many countries as I possibly can and as many states in the United States as well.
-There are currently 195 countries in the world, and so far I’ve only been to 20 which means that there are 175 countries that still need to be seen.
-But how do I keep track of where I’ve been to and what countries still need to be visited?
+There are currently 195 countries in the world, and so far I’ve only been to 20, which means that there are 175 countries that still need to be seen.
+But how do I keep track of where I’ve been and which countries still need to be visited?
 With this little app, I just input the country I’ve been to, and it maintains a list.
 I can quickly see the percentage of the world I’ve visited in a 3D version as well.
-Been There Done That!
+Been There, Done That!

-Now once I’ve gotten my ticket, my plans can change at a moment’s notice.
+Once I’ve gotten my ticket, my plans can change at a moment’s notice.
 And sometimes I purchase tickets for places I’ve never been to before and have no idea what to do when I get there.
 That’s why I love using Visit a City.
-It has itinerary suggestions for many cities around the world and even right here in the USA.
+It has itinerary suggestions for many cities around the world, including even right here in the USA.
 We recently visited New Orleans, and it was invaluable to our trip.
 We were able to get suggestions on what to do that day, not just for ourselves (my husband and I), but with Madison as well, as there are family itineraries.
-There are 1 – 5-day guides and you also have the option of booking activities right there through the app.
+There are 1–5 day guides, and you also have the option of booking activities right there through the app.

-Now there are obviously more travel apps on my phone that I won’t delete such as my airline apps. as they keep me updated with delays and flight changes (unless I purchase the premium version of TripIt), and the other apps I shared at the beginning of this post.
-However, these 5 are my absolute favorite when it comes to saving money, keeping track of where I’ve visited and where to go next, what to see when there and how to stay in touch with family and friends when finally at my destination.
+Now there are obviously more travel apps on my phone that I won’t delete, such as my airline apps, as they keep me updated with delays and flight changes (unless I purchase the premium version of TripIt), and the other apps I shared at the beginning of this post.
+However, these 5 are my absolute favorites when it comes to saving money, keeping track of where I’ve been and where to go next, what to see when there, and how to stay in touch with family and friends when finally at my destination.